syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Export-To-Excel.md

 ### Events

-The SfDataGrid provides you the following events for exporting to excel:
+The SfDataGrid provides you the following events when exporting to excel:

 * [RowExporting](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingController~RowExporting_EV.html) – This event is raised while exporting a row at the execution time before the row is exported.
 * [CellExporting](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingController~CellExporting_EV.html) – This event is raised while exporting a cell at the execution time before the cell is exported.